Skip to main content

 Help your loved one take the first step to better hearing by scheduling an appointment.
 The booking is free of charge, and there is no obligation to purchase.

-Image shows hand placing hearing aids into woman's ear
+Placing hearing aids into a woman’s ear during a fitting session

 Consequences of untreated hearing loss